It may seem like school just ended for the summer, but it is never too early to be prepared for the next school year.

 Hearing checks for children are important.
 According to the Centers for Disease Control and Prevention, 14.9 percent of children between the ages of 6 and 19 have low- or high-frequency hearing loss of at least 16-decibel hearing levels in one or both ears.

-“We assess the health of the ear canal and ear drum, visually,” Maxson said.
+“We assess the health of the ear canal and ear drum, visually,” Maxson says.
 “Then we assess the child’s ability to detect soft sounds at the pitches that are important for understanding speech.”

 Through this testing, the audiologists at Trinity Health incorporate age-appropriate games, which helps keep their attention longer.
-“Depending on their age, we test them differently,” Maxson said.
+“Depending on their age, we test them differently,” Maxson says.